mukutchowdhury/Food-Finder/README.md

 - **User Authentication and Authorization**: Develop user authentication mechanisms, including user registration, login, and password reset features for the user.
 Implement search algorithms that optimize query performance.
 - **Data Validation and Sanitization**: Implement input validation and data sanitization to prevent security vulnerabilities like SQL injection and cross-site scripting (XSS).
 Validate and sanitize user-generated content like reviews and the user's information that they put when creating an account.
 - **Error Handling**: Implement robust error handling to gracefully handle unexpected errors and provide meaningful error messages to users.
 Set up logging to track application events and monitor system health.
+- **Data Security**: Continuously monitor and update security measures to protect user data and payment information.
+Implement encryption for sensitive data and comply with data protection regulations.